akinayoola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 10 is a script that sets the mode of the file hello the same as olleh’s mode. task 11 is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. task 12 is a sceriot to make a directory and with permission 751. task 12 is a script to  changes the group owner to school for the file hello
+task 10 is a script that sets the mode of the file hello the same as olleh’s mode. task 11 is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. task 12 is a sceriot to make a directory and with permission 751. task 13 is a script to  changes the group owner to school for the file hello task 14 is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.